spatialthoughts/qgis-tutorials/source/docs/3/web_mapping_with_qgis2web.rst

       :align: center

 26. Now lets measure the linear distance in SI units, between *EWR* and *JFK* airports.
-Click on the :guilabel:`Measure` (ruler) icon, this measure uses the QGIS native measure algorithm which is based on the `haversine formula <https://spatialthoughts.com/2013/07/06/calculate-distance-spreadsheet/>`_ ,  and select ``Create a new measurement``.
+Click on the :guilabel:`Measure` (ruler) icon and select :guilabel:`Create a new measurement`.
 Then, click over the airports once the point is chosen, the latitude and longitude of the point are captured and used to compute the distance, now the distance is displayed in *meters*.

    .. image:: /static/3/web_mapping_with_qgis2web/images/26.png
       :align: center

-27. Switch to the :guilabel:`Export` tab and check the ``Minify GeoJSON files``, by doing this we can reduce the size of the resulting file.
-Click on the ``…`` next to :guilabel:`Exporter`.
+27. Switch to the :guilabel:`Export` tab and check the :guilabel:`Minify GeoJSON files` box.
+This reduces the size of the resulting file.
+Click on the :guilabel:`…` next to :guilabel:`Exporter`.

    .. image:: /static/3/web_mapping_with_qgis2web/images/27.png
       :align: center